 - Click Save Drip Rule

-- Repeat for February cohort with a different date and level
+- Repeat for February cohort with a different date and user level

 Result: